fengsp/fork/README.rst

 Fork
 ====

 Fork is a Python package for making writing subprocesses easy.
+Currently we just monkey patching the ``call`` and ``Popen`` so that they support taking string like command.

 Installation